 Since 2013, the Partnership has released an annual report card that shows the status of aquatic ecosystem health indicators for the region’s fresh water, estuarine and marine environments.
 The report cards track whether current management strategies are proving successful in maintaining the health of aquatic ecosystems.
 The data underpinning the report card is freely available to anyone to download, enabling analysis of specific aspects and trends over time.

-The Partnership recently worked with technical experts and the Queensland Government to develop a salinity model of the Fitzroy Basin.
-Salinity is a naturally occurring phenomenon in the Fitzroy Basin, but mining, other industry, agriculture, urban development and climate change all impact on the amount of salt that is dissolved into the catchment.
+The Partnership worked with technical experts and the Queensland Government to develop a salinity model of the Fitzroy Basin.
+Salinity is a naturally occurring phenomenon in the Fitzroy Basin, but mining, other industry, agriculture, urban development and climate change all have the potential to impact on the amount of salt that is dissolved into the catchment.
 This can have a major impact on water quality.

-BHP has also recently joined a similar program, the Healthy Rivers to Reef Partnership, in the Mackay-Whitsunday region.
+BHP has also joined a similar program, the Healthy Rivers to Reef Partnership, in Queensland’s Mackay-Whitsunday region.

-The quality of water that flows from this catchment area into the Great Barrier Reef is under pressure from climate change, industry, population growth, urban development, agriculture, tourism and litter.
+The quality of water that flows from this catchment area into the Great Barrier Reef is under pressure from industry, population growth, urban development, agriculture, tourism and litter, and may be further affected by the potential impacts of climate change.
 This partnership is gathering technical data to better understand the health of the waterways in the region, and out to the marine area of the Great Barrier Reef Marine Park.
 Its work has highlighted gaps in the data, which new monitoring and collaborative research programs are addressing.